greenfish8090/Personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi!
 I'm Pranav Balaji, a final year Computer Science undergraduate at BITS Pilani, Hyderabad.
-I'm interested in the field of Natural Language Processing, but I've recently also been exploring Computer Vision and Reinforcement Learning.\
+I'm interested in the field of Natural Language Processing, but I've recently also been exploring Computer Vision and Reinforcement Learning.
+This semester, I'm working with [Dr. Abhijit Das](https://sites.google.com/site/dasabhijit2048/home?authuser=0) on Deepfake detection and with [Dr Manik Gupta](https://www.bits-pilani.ac.in/hyderabad/manik/Profile) on Few shot learning for ECG arrhythmia detection.
+Informally, I'm also working with [Dr. Keisuke Sakaguchi](https://keisuke-sakaguchi.github.io) on a project involving RL and NLP. \
 \
-I've worked on many Deep Learning projects in the past as part of my internship, course-work and my own interest - Sign Language Translation, Paraphrase Generation and Recommender systems are a few.
-What started off as a simple exploration of the field, when I did the Machine Learning course by Andrew Ng, is slowly growing into my professional research interest.
-PyTorch is my framework of choice.\
+I've worked on many Deep Learning projects in the past as part of my internship, course-work and my own interest - Video Sign Language Translation, Paraphrase Generation and Recommender systems are a few.
+What started off as a simple exploration of the field, when I did the Machine Learning course by Andrew Ng, has slowly grown into my professional interest.\
 \
 I'm also interested in Computer Graphics with one of my favourite projects being Ray-tracing implemented in OpenGL.
 Looking forward to working on something that lies in the intersection of CG and ML.\
 \